-The Gibraltar operations maintained profitability, underwriting income increased to £640,000 for the year ended March 31, 2019, compared to £51,000 for the year ended March 31, 2018.
-Claims experience has been favourable compared to prior year largely due to improved fire claims experience.
+The Gibraltar operations maintained profitability, underwriting income increased to £1,547,000 for the year ended March 31, 2020, compared to £640,000 for the year ended March 31, 2019.
+Net premiums earned development has been favourable to prior year largely due to favourable movements in accident and liability whilst net claims favourable experience was largely due to improved liability and motor claims experiences.
 There were no significant changes in products and business performance during the financial year.